8 Natural Strategies to Improve Bad Breath

 4) Chlorophyll and Chlorophyll Rich Foods:

-For these same reasons breath freshening dog treats contain common chlorophyll rich foods such as parsley and mint.
-Try combing these herbs with other chlorophyll foods like salads and sip on beverages containing the natural deodorizer such as matcha tea.
+For these same reasons, breath-freshening dog treats contain common chlorophyll-rich foods such as parsley and mint.
+Try combining these herbs with other chlorophyll foods like salads and sip on beverages containing natural deodorizers such as matcha tea.

 5) Raw Foods: